Mausoleum Cemetery of the Soviet Soldiers: Remembrance and Reconciliation initiative

+Vandalism and protests

-In 2010, the cemetery was vandalised with graffiti sprayed on the base of some of the sculptures that in Polish said: "Tusk we want the truth about Smolensk"; the text addressed then Prime Minister of Poland Donald Tusk, referring to conspiracy theories surrounding the Smolensk air disaster that claimed the crash was an assassination of Polish government officials by the Russian authorities and that Tusk was apparently involved in covering it up.
+Also in 2010, the cemetery was vandalised with graffiti sprayed on the base of some of the sculptures that in Polish said: "Tusk we want the truth about Smolensk"; the text addressed then Prime Minister of Poland Donald Tusk, referring to conspiracy theories surrounding the Smolensk air disaster that claimed the crash was an assassination of Polish government officials by the Russian authorities and that Tusk was apparently involved in covering it up.
+In the wake of Russian aggression against Ukraine that began with the War in Donbas, the mausoleum has been vandalised several times in the following years.
+However, official commemorations at the cemetery in 2014 proceeded without any disturbance.

-In March of 2017, the necropolis was vandalised again, this time by three unidentified people who left 15 instances of stencil graffiti around the complex; the graffiti showed a swastika on top of an Israeli flag with two red footprints on each side.
+In March 2017, the necropolis was vandalised again, this time by three unidentified people who left 15 instances of stencil graffiti around the complex; the graffiti showed a swastika on top of an Israeli flag with two red footprints on each side.
 The Russian Embassy as well as Poland's Ministry of Foreign Affairs and Ministry of Culture and National Heritage commented on the matter.
 Police began to guard the Soviet Military Cemetery as a result.

-In September of 2017, bases of the sculptures were yet again vandalised, this time sprayed with political slogans in Polish: "Death to traitors of the nation", "Paszoł won from our country", and "Stalin's flunkeys".
+In September of the same year, bases of the sculptures were yet again vandalised, this time sprayed with political slogans in Polish: "Death to traitors of the nation", "Paszoł won from our country", and "Stalin's flunkeys".
 Police stated that it was likely that the perpetrators committed the acts of vandalism on the 78th anniversary of the Soviet invasion of Poland.

+In 2022, leading up to that year's Varsovian Victory Day celebrations, the mausoleum was vandalised with anti-Russian slogans (including the words "Kill Putin" sprayed in the colours of the Ukrainian flag).
+This was likely in connection with the Russian invasion of Ukraine, which had started less than three months prior, as the cemetery is attended annually by political representatives of the Russian Federation to commemorate the fallen Soviet soldiers.
+The graffiti was promptly removed by local authorities.
+9th May celebrations at the cemetery were also disrupted by anti-war protests in 2023 and 2024.